shaicantor/community-kafka-stream/README.md

 In most cases, you will be required to connect the stream output topic to some external system or DB.
 In this example, I connect topic data to Elasticsearch and then I can show interactive dashboards in Kibana.

 In order to activate this ability, open `docker-compose.yml` file and uncomment services: elasticsearch, kibana, and elk-connect.
+(This require more RAM for docker. so increase memory to 4g).

 Then follow these instructions:
 1. Build the `connect` module: `mvn clean install`.